Google Maps Local Leads Scraper — Emails & Phones avatar

 Best Use Cases

-3. CRM enrichment — feed existing place URLs through Pro to add MX-verified emails, social profiles, and structured hours.
+4. CRM enrichment — feed existing Google Maps place URLs through the actor to add phone, website, email, social links, and structured hours.

-4. Local market mapping — quantify competitor density, average rating, and price-level distribution by neighborhood.
+6. Local market mapping — quantify competitor density, average rating, review count, and website coverage by neighborhood.

-7. Recurring local-market monitoring — schedule weekly runs and watch new entrants/closures.
+7. Recurring local-market monitoring — schedule weekly runs and watch new entrants, closures, or category changes.

 Programmatic Usage